anaclaudiadp/colidity/README.md

-# Colidity Answers
+# Colidity Solutions

-Answers to the exercises and tests at http://codility.com/
+Solutions for the exercises and tests at http://codility.com/

 https://codility.com/programmers/lessons/